-In 2004, the Board of Directors (BOD) approved the declaration and payment from unappropriated retained earnings of cash dividend of P0.06 per share.
+In 2004, the Board of Directors (BOD) approved the declaration and payment from unappropriated retained earnings of cash dividend of \$\mathbb{P}0.06\$ per share.

-In 2003, the BOD approved the issuance of 63.4 million new common shares to AC in exchange for land at a transfer price of \$532.3 million recorded under the investments account in the consolidated balance sheets.
+In 2003, the BOD approved the issuance of 63.4 million new common shares to AC in exchange for land at a transfer price of ₱532.3 million recorded under the investments account in the consolidated balance sheets.

-Retained carnings include undistributed net earnings amounting to P4,431.1 million, P3,908.7 million, and P3,300.1 million as of December 31, 2004, 2003 and 2002, respectively, representing accumulated equity in the net earnings of subsidiaries, associates and joint ventures, which are not available for dividend declaration until received in the form of dividends from the investees.
+Retained earnings include undistributed net earnings amounting to ₱4,431.1 million, ₱3,908.7 million, and ₱3,300.1 million as of December 31, 2004, 2003 and 2002, respectively, representing accumulated equity in the net earnings of subsidiaries, associates and joint ventures, which are not available for dividend declaration until received in the form of dividends from the investees.